 - If you don’t want to purchase buttermilk, make your own.
 Add one tablespoon of white vinegar or one tablespoon of lemon juice to one cup of milk and let sit for five minutes.
 Use promptly or place in the fridge till you are ready.

-- Other protein to try includes ham and bacon.
+- Other proteins to try include ham and bacon.

 - You can use any colored bell pepper in this recipe, but I like the sweetness of red bell pepper and the contrasting color with the green chiles.

-- Other veggies to add include onion, mushrooms, spinach, potato, or sweet potatoes.
+- Other vegetables to add include onion, mushrooms, spinach, potato, broccoli, or sweet potatoes.

 - Always preheat the oven and load the muffins on the middle rack in the center of the oven.